You have two main Library accounts:

 Find the full list of our databases on our Academic Databases page.

-To search multiple databases at the same time, use the search box in the "BenSearch" and/or "EBSCO Articles" tab on the Library homepage.
+To search multiple databases at the same time, use the "BenSearch" and "EBSCO Articles" search boxes on the Library homepage.

-Sometimes, the database you're using doesn't provide full text to the article you need.
-In that case, look for our Find Full Text button.
+Sometimes, databases don't provide the full text of the article you need.
+In that case, look for the Find Full Text button.
 If you see this button while searching a database, use it to discover if the full text of the article is available in a different database that we subscribe to.

 Watch this short video to learn more about database searching: